Patients' rights: Bill of 2001

 The United States Congress considered a bill designed to safeguard patients' rights in 2001.
-The "Bipartisan Patient Protection Act" (S.1052), sponsored by Senators Edward Kennedy and John McCain, contained new rules for what health maintenance organizations had to cover and granted new rights for patients to sue in state or federal courts, if they are denied needed care.
+The "Bipartisan Patient Protection Act" (S.1052), sponsored by Senators Ted Kennedy and John McCain, contained new rules for what health maintenance organizations had to cover and granted new rights for patients to sue in state or federal courts, if they are denied needed care.

 The House of Representatives and Senate passed differing versions of the proposed law.
 Although both bills would have provided patients key rights, such as prompt access to emergency care and medical specialists, only the Senate-passed measure would provide patients with adequate means to enforce their rights.
 The Senate's proposal would have conferred a broad array of rights on patients.
 It would have ensured that patients with health care plans had the right to: